tadams42/cookiecutter_python_linux_daemon/docs/slides.md

 - You will not have to learn all the intricate ways Python packaging breaks Zen of Python

-- at least not every time you are starting new
+- at least not every time you are starting new application ]
-]